CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

-\begin{lemma} For any round $r$, there is a leader window $W_k$ starting at some round $r' \geq r $, such that following the protocol (with respect to liveness and client-liveness) in every round of $W_k$ is a (n, k, $f^*$)-resilient weakly dominant strategy for any rational validator. \end{lemma} \begin{proof}
+Since \( \Pi \) is \( (n, f) \)-resilient and \( f + 1 + k \geq n - f \), liveness is ensured as long as rational validators participate in liveness-preserving actions during some intervals.
+In Lemma~\ref{lemma:livenessWeak}, we show that there exist windows during which it is a dominant strategy for rational validators to follow the protocol specifications.
+Building on this, Lemma~\ref{lemma:liveness} concludes that some correct validator will successfully propose a block that gathers a valid certificate and finality votes.

-We denote the volume of transaction fees in a block $b$ by $R_b$.
-Moreover, $r_a$ represents the coins accumulated by the adversary coming from participation rewards of previous rounds.
+\chris{consistent notation} \begin{lemma} For any round $r$, there is a leader window $W_k$ starting at some round $r' \geq r $, such that following the protocol in every round of $W_k$ is a weakly dominant strategy for any rational validator. \end{lemma} \begin{proof}